crfroehlich/blog/content/posts/2013/revisiting-how-to-subclass-array-really.md

 ---
+date: 3/17/2013
+description: "Update\_[+Axel Rauschmayer]httpplusgooglecom110516491705475800224\_has an [even more succinct post on ..."
+draft: false
+img: you_know_for_kids.jpg
+subtitle: ' How to Subclass an Array (Really)'
+tags:
+  - code
 title: 'Revisiting: How to Subclass an Array (Really)'
-metaTitle: 'Revisiting: How to Subclass an Array (Really)'
-metaDate: 3/17/2013
-metaDraft: false
-tags: ['code']
-img: 'you_know_for_kids.jpg'
 ---

 _Update: [+Axel Rauschmayer](http://plus.google.com/110516491705475800224) has an [even more succinct post on the subject](http://www.2ality.com/2013/03/subclassing-builtins-es6.html), which I highly recommend._